neelagarwal98/road-safety-analysis-machine-learning/README.md

 ```

 ### 3) Data Pre-Processing
-Use the preprocess.ipynb to preprocess the data and generate a sanitized dataset in the form of csv file.
+Use the preprocess.ipynb to preprocess the data and generate a sanitized dataset in the form of csv file:

 ### 4) Exploratory Data Analysis
 Use the eda.ipynb to visualize different plots.